Zren/zren.github.io/_posts/2021-06-18-firefoxchrome-profile-app-launchers.markdown

 ## Firefox

-For firefox, the process is the same as Chrome, however the `firefox-chris.desktop` file should be based on `/usr/share/applications/firefox.desktop` instead.
+The process for Firefox is the same as Chrome, however the `firefox-chris.desktop` file should be based on `/usr/share/applications/firefox.desktop` instead.

 {% highlight ini %}
 [Desktop Entry]